What is it like to work as a GP in New Zealand

 They will be required to complete certain requirements to be registered within a general scope.
 This will cause minimal impact on your day to day job and you will still be able to see patients independently.

 To assist you through the complex immigration process we work with a Licensed Immigration Advisor who is registered with the Immigration Advisers Authority New Zealand.
-We are in partnership with one of the largest Immigration Advisors in the UK, Visa Bureau and Jennifer Fergusson who is one of their specialist advisors and also from New Zealand will be able to guide you smoothly through the process.
+We are in partnership with one of the largest Immigration Advisors in the UK, The Emigration Group where one their specialist advisors will be able to guide you smoothly through the process.

 What does a GP earn in New Zealand?

 The minimum hours you are required to work to comply with your visa are 30.
 Most GPs will work around 35 – 40 hours per week over 8 – 10 sessions.

 Unlike Australia, there are no restrictions on where you can practice as a GP in New Zealand allowing you the option to choose where to live and work; be it in the city centre, by the beach or somewhere more rural.

 As a GP moving to New Zealand you will be offered an employed, salary position ($150 – $200k NZD approx).
 You may perhaps have the option to buy into the practice or take over the practice at a later date.
 Work / life balance is excellent in New Zealand, most GPs only see 4 patients per hour allowing more time with patients and less bureaucracy and paperwork.